Real-time Anomaly Detection for Liquid Argon Time Projection Chambers: Network Training, Testing and Evaluation

-To understand what types of segments receive high anomaly scores, we visually inspected and compared $O(100)$ input-output image pairs with high and low anomaly scores from the Teacher network.
-Figure~\ref{fig:qualitative_anomaly} presents two representative examples of these image pairs, where input images with multiple tracks show large reconstruction differences relative to the output images, and correspondingly high anomaly scores.
+To understand what types of segments receive high anomaly scores, we visually inspected and compared $O(100)$ input-output pairs with high and low anomaly scores from the Teacher network.
+Figure~\ref{fig:qualitative_anomaly} presents representative examples of these segment pairs, where inputs with multiple tracks show large reconstruction differences relative to the output, and correspondingly high anomaly scores.

 This behavior is expected: the Teacher autoencoder learns the common structure of the training dataset, which, for the MicroBooNE dataset, is dominated by either empty segments or segments with only a single track.
-Images with topology that deviates from this learned distribution, such as those with multiple tracks, or ``high multiplicity,'' are harder to reconstruct, resulting in higher anomaly scores.
+Inputs with topology that deviates from this learned distribution, such as those with multiple tracks, or ``high multiplicity,'' are harder to reconstruct, resulting in higher anomaly scores.